 New software and hardware is transforming how food is prepared, served, and delivered.

 1. Delivery is More Important Than Ever

 The global food delivery market is making up an increasingly larger part of the restaurant industry.

 Searches for “food delivery app” have grown by 4,900% over the last decade.

-On the back of widespread restaurant closures, the online food delivery market grew by an estimated 27% in 2020.
+On the back of widespread restaurant closures due to coronavirus, the online food delivery market grew by an estimated 27% in 2020.

 The global online food delivery market is expected to grow to $182.3 billion in the next four years.

 The number of online food delivery service users also rose from 1.17 billion in 2019 to 1.43 billion in 2020.